 |Advance Human Rights/ Social & Economic Justice||85%||91%|

 |Engage Policy Practice to Advance Well-Bing and Deliver Services||85%||95%|

 Scores of 85% and higher are considered meeting the competency benchmark.

 Scores of 80 to 84% are considered approaching the competency benchmark.

 Scores below 80% are considered not meeting benchmark.

-This report is based on data from students graduated in December of 2013 and May of 2014, a total of 77 students.
+This report is based on data from students graduated in Fall 2017 and Spring 2018, a total of 64 students.
 Each student participated in four assessment measurement activities – the Written Comprehensive Exam, the Oral Comprehensive Exam, the Social Work addendum to the Information Literacy Test, and the Final Field Supervisor Evaluation.
 On the Written Comprehensive Exam and SW-ILT, a benchmark of 50% was defined as competency.
 On the Oral Exam, it was a score of 2 on a 5 point scale and on the field evaluation, 3 on a 5 point scale.
-Each Competency is assessed by at least two of the four measures and percentage scores are averaged among them.
+Each Competency is assessed by at least two of the four measures and percentage scores are averaged between/among them.